jwday/remoteProp/README.md

 0. Clone the repo

-1. Install all dependencies listed in `package.json`:
+1. Install all dependencies listed in `package.json` by navigating to the repo directory and running:

     `npm install`

-2. Start server from the repo directory:
+2. Start server from the repo directory by running:

     `node server`